-Encoders for Automatic Revolving Door
+Encoder for Automatic Revolving Doors

 We often see the automatic revolving doors in hotel/resort, office building, shopping mall, airport and other type of projects, and we find the door wings always stop/start at a fixed correct position, also locked at a fixed position.....
 It's because of a key electronic part called encoder.